kunhwiko/concepts/cloud/kubernetes/J-storage.md

 ##### Storage Class
 ```
 Describes the classes of storages that are offered.
+These classes might map to different quality of service levels or
-These classes might map to different quality of service levels or to backup policies.
+varying backup policies.
 ```

 ##### Storage Class Examples